Miep Gies hid the Frank family for years, helped them survive, and even saved Anne Frank's diary from falling into Nazi hands.

 In 1933, Hermine Santruschitz began working for Opekta, a European spice and pectin company that specialized in manufacturing jam.

-It was there that she met the man who would become her husband, Jan Gies, and her boss Otto Frank, a businessman who had moved from Germany to the Netherlands to save his family from Nazi prosecution.
-Over the years, Hermine Santruschitz became close with Otto, and the rest of the Frank family – particularly his daughter, Anne.
+It was there that she met the man who would become her husband, Jan Gies, and her boss Otto Frank, a businessman who had moved from Germany to the Netherlands to escape from Nazi prosecution.
+Over the years, Hermine Santruschitz became close with Otto and the rest of the Frank family – particularly his daughter, Anne.

-Almost everyone knows of Anne, of course, as her story of living a life in hiding has become one of the world’s most famous books.
-However, her harrowing story is one that may never have been heard, if not for Hermine Santruschitz, who most people know as Miep Gies.
+Almost everyone knows of Anne, as her story of living a life in hiding has become one of the world’s most famous books.
+However, her harrowing story is one that may never have been heard if not for Hermine Santruschitz, who most people know as Miep Gies.

-It is thanks to Miep Gies that The Diary of Anne Frank exists today, as after the Frank family was found Gies retrieved the book from the family’s shelter above the Opekta factory.
-However, though Anne became a household name after the war, and gained notoriety as one of the most famous Jewish citizens, Miep Gies’ contribution to her story seemed to have been forgotten.
+It is thanks to Miep Gies that The Diary of Anne Frank exists today as after the Frank family was found, Gies retrieved the book from the family’s shelter above the Opekta factory.
+However, Miep Gies’ contribution to her story seemed to have been forgotten.

-Though she is known for her assistance in helping other’s escape prosecution, Gies was on the run herself.
+Though she is known for her assistance in helping other’s during Nazi occupation, Gies was on the run herself.

 Born in Austria, Gies was moved to Holland to live with a foster family when she was just 11 years old when Austria was experiencing food shortages after World War 1.
-Gies was a straight-A student, who displayed an enthusiasm for dancing, and exploring the town with her friends.
+Gies was a straight-A student who displayed an enthusiasm for dancing and exploring the town with her friends.
 She described herself as having a rich social life, and as being a part of many clubs and activities.

-However, she began to face difficulty after refusing to join the local Nazi support group.
-The Nazi party had begun to gain traction in Gaaspstraat, where Gies and her foster family lived, and many of Geis’ friends had taken an interest in their beliefs.
-However, when she was approached, Geis declined to join, a choice that would be devastating for her in the future.
+However, she began to face difficulty after refusing to join a local Nazi group.
+The Nazi party had begun to gain traction in Gaaspstraat, where Gies and her foster family lived, and many of Gies’ friends had taken to their beliefs.
+However, when she was approached, Gies declined to join, a choice that would be devastating for her in the future.

-Upon her refusal, the Nazi party had her passport invalidated, and she was ordered to return to her hometown of Vienna within ninety days.
-At the time, Germany had annexed Austria, putting it under Nazi control, and making Geis a German citizen.
+Upon her refusal, the German’s had her passport invalidated and she was ordered to return to her hometown of Vienna within ninety days.
+At the time, Germany had annexed Austria, which would effectively make Gies a German citizen.

-Fearing deportation to a German-controlled area, Geis was forced to marry her fiance – an Amsterdam native – sooner than expected, to gain Dutch citizenship.
+Fearing deportation to a German-controlled area, Gies was forced to marry her fiance – an Amsterdam native – sooner than expected, to gain Dutch citizenship.

-When the Germans invaded the Netherlands it was only natural that Gies would want to help.
-Along with three other Opekta employees, Gies successfully hid the Frank’s, and another German family the van Pels, in the spare rooms above the offices.
+After the German invasion of the Netherlands, she along with three other Opekta employees successfully hid the Frank’s and another German family in the spare rooms above the offices.